nigelamoss/log_parsers/README.md

 This code is meant to parse a log file provided as an argument AND put the output into a prettytable format An example command for this code is: ./advanced_log_parser log_file The output will include:
--a count of each unique IP address in the log file
--a sorted list of the unique IP addresses and thir counts
+1.a count of each unique IP address in the log file 2.a sorted list of the unique IP addresses and thir counts